googleapis/google-cloud-python/docs/translate-usage.rst

      >>> from google.cloud import translate
      >>> client = translate.Client('my-api-key', target_language='es')

-The Google Translate API has three supported methods, and they map to three methods on a client:
+The Google Cloud Translation API has three supported methods, and they map to three methods on a client:
 :meth:`~google.cloud.translate.client.Client.get_languages`,
 :meth:`~google.cloud.translate.client.Client.detect_language` and
 :meth:`~google.cloud.translate.client.Client.translate`.

-To get a list of languages supported by Google Translate
+To get a list of languages supported by the Google Cloud Translation API

   .. code::